Executive Chef Martin Kester

-Chef Martin himself owns a 1,000-square foot home garden, where he grows an array of organic tomatoes, black figs, vine-ripe blackberries, among other fruits and vegetables.
+Chef Martin resides in Budd Lake with his wife, Julie, and their two children.
+In their 1,000-square foot home garden, he grows an array of organic tomatoes, black figs, vine-ripe blackberries, among other fruits and vegetables.
 He also raises egg-laying hens in a free-range coop.

 “I’m obsessed with my garden; I work on it any free moment I get,” he says.
 “It brings our family together.
 We love teaching our children how to savor each of the approaching seasons and the importance of where food comes from."